Jolanta27/Jolanta27/README.md

 <h2>What have I learned so far?</h2>

-🔸 I know HTML well
+:small_orange_diamond: I know HTML well

 🔸 I can style with CSS